nholthaus/units/README.md

     using meter_t = unit_t<length::meter>

 since the underlying type and scale parameters default to `double` and `linear_scale` respectively.
-Defifining your own units is simple, and the standard SI prefixes, as well as `inverse`, `squared`, and `cubed` templates are provided to make it even easier.

 Units of compatible types (e.g length units) can be implicitely converted/assigned to one another.
-Units (with the exception of dimensionless types) cannot be implicitely converted to/from built-in types.
-They can be constructed from built-in types, and operator() can be used to retrieve a built-in type value.
-That said, the user should prefer to operate within the unit type-space as much as is practical.
+Units (with the exception of dimensionless types) cannot be implicitely converted to/from built-in types, such as `double`.

+Units are constructed from built-in types, and the `toDouble()` method (or `operator()`) can be used to retrieve a built-in type value.
+That said, the user should prefer to operate within the unit type-space as much as is practical, and wrappers of many `<cmath>` functions are provided to enable operating soly in the `unit_t` domain.

-Unit containers provide type safety and dimensional analysis for mathematical operations. for instance, the velocity of an object can be calculated:
+The primary purpose of unit containers is to provide type safety and dimensional analysis for mathematical operations. for instance, the velocity of an object can be calculated:

     auto objectVelocity = meter_t(100.0) / second_t(2.0);

 The resulting velocity type will be deduced to be `velocity::meters_per_second` with a value of 50.0.
 Additionally, if the return type if specified, the type system wll verify that the units are compatible.
 For example, the following will fail to compile:

-    velocity::meters_per_second objectVelocity = square_meter_t(100.0) / second_t(2.0); // Error: cannot convert.`
+    velocity::meters_per_second objectVelocity = square_meter_t(100.0) / second_t(2.0); // Error: Unit types are not compatible.`

 Unit containers can (and should!) be used to perform implicit conversions: